Social Security Agreement with the Republic of North Macedonia: Frequently Asked Questions

-- Australia will treat someone who resides in the former Yugoslav Republic of Macedonia as being a resident of Australia, so that the person can lodge a claim for an Australian Age Pension;
+- Australia will treat someone who resides in the Republic of North Macedonia as being a resident of Australia, so that the person can lodge a claim for an Australian Age Pension;

-- Australia will add the person's insurance periods accumulated in the former Yugoslav Republic of Macedonia to his or her Australian residence to help the person meet the minimum residence requirement to get an Australian Age Pension;
+- Australia will add the person's insurance periods accumulated in the Republic of North Macedonia to his or her Australian residence to help the person meet the minimum residence requirement to get an Australian Age Pension;

-- Australia guarantees to pay Age Pension indefinitely into the former Yugoslav Republic of Macedonia, provided the person remains otherwise qualified to receive it.
+- Australia guarantees to pay Age Pension indefinitely into the Republic of North Macedonia, provided the person remains otherwise qualified to receive it.

-What does the former Yugoslav Republic of Macedonia do under the Agreement?
+What does the Republic of North Macedonia do under the Agreement?

-Normally a person must have a minimum of 15 years of contributions to qualify for an old-age pension from the former Yugoslav Republic of Macedonia.
+Normally a person must have a minimum of 15 years of contributions to qualify for an old-age pension from the Republic of North Macedonia.
 Under the Agreement:

-- people will be able to add periods of Australian Working Life Residence to insurance periods accumulated in the former Yugoslav Republic of Macedonia in order to satisfy this requirement;
+- people will be able to add periods of Australian Working Life Residence to insurance periods accumulated in the Republic of North Macedonia in order to satisfy this requirement;

-- people may also be able to include insurance periods accumulated in a third country which has an agreement with the former Yugoslav Republic of Macedonia;
+- people may also be able to include insurance periods accumulated in a third country which has an agreement with the Republic of North Macedonia;

-- the former Yugoslav Republic of Macedonia guarantees to pay its pensions (other than the guaranteed minimum pension) into Australia indefinitely, provided the person remains otherwise qualified to receive it.
+- the Republic of North Macedonia guarantees to pay its pensions (other than the guaranteed minimum pension) into Australia indefinitely, provided the person remains otherwise qualified to receive it.

-Do I need to claim a pension from the former Yugoslav Republic of Macedonia?
+Do I need to claim a pension from the Republic of North Macedonia?

 If you are receiving an Australian pension and may also be entitled to a foreign pension, Australian social security law requires that you take reasonable action to apply for it.
 This is because the Australian pension system is not based on contributions but is funded from general taxation revenue and the Government believes that all pensioners should maximise their private income before calling on taxpayer funded support.